-At HRI-EU we decompose the prediction task into a variety of different sequences each following a certain qualitative pattern of assumptions and constraints.
-These sequences can merge and diverge depending on the continuous perception of the environment.
-If a decision is required sequences are combined taking their different levels of reliability into account.
+At HRI-EU, we decompose the prediction task into a variety of different sequences, each following a certain qualitative pattern of assumptions and constraints.
+These sequences can merge and diverge depending on the continuous perception and new information of the environment.
+If a decision is required, sequences are combined which take into account their different levels of reliability.
 An illustrative example is the combination of context-based and physical prediction outlined on the previous page.

 For more information